-User This field shows the user ID of the user who works with the MERVA function when the trace entry is written.
+User This field shows the user ID of the last user who worked with the message, for example, the last user authorizing the message.

 Function

 This field shows the MERVA function that is active when the trace entry is written.